-Show Only When In Workflow States: Enables you to hide elements from being displayed on the entry view unless the entry is in a designated state of a workflow.
+Show Only When In Workflow States: lets you hide elements from being displayed on the entry view unless the entry is in a designated state of a workflow.

 Title: Displays the title of the entry.

 9.6 Understanding Layout Options